Sunday, June 30, 2024

 2. Sale Price: The median sale prices in the modeling and holdout samples, $395,000 and $394,500, respectively, are remarkably close to each other and to the pre-split dataset's median.
 This negligible difference, likely due to random chance, indicates that the split has not significantly altered the sale price distribution between the two samples.

 3. Land SF, Bldg Age, Living SF, Other SF, and Bath Count: The median values of independent variables such as Land SF, Bldg Age, Living SF, Other SF, and Bath Count in the modeling and holdout samples closely mirror those of the pre-split dataset.
-This similarity, particularly the identical land square feet and building age, underscores the split's success in maintaining similar distributions of these variables in both samples.
+This similarity, particularly the identical square footage and building age, underscores the split's success in maintaining similar distributions of these variables in both samples.

 As for the effectiveness of the split, an 80/20 split is a commonly used ratio in the AVM world.
 In this case, it provides a good balance between having enough data for developing the model (modeling sample) and having enough data to evaluate the model's performance (holdout sample).